 Therefore, it is important that we raise awareness and work towards living in a more inclusive society, where access to all buildings would not only be a universal right, but also a reality.

 History shows us that the evolution of universal access has seen many ups and downs, but despite all the changes and increased awareness, progress remains slow.

 Let’s have a brief look at the history of personal mobility devices!

 - What is a personal mobility device?

-- Evolution of awareness towards people with reduced mobility
+- The Evolution of an awareness of people with reduced mobility

 - Brief History of Personal Mobility Device